Generalizing Fair Top-$k$ Selection: An Integrative Approach: Practical algorithms

 \subsection{Mixed-integer linear programming-based algorithm}

 For $n_p = 1$ without an optimization objective, a mixed-integer linear programming-based (MILP-based) algorithm~\cite{cai2025finding} is used for large $k$, which is practically efficient despite being theoretically suboptimal.
 The algorithm uses a binary indicator variable, $\delta_c$, to encode whether a candidate $c$ is within a top-$k$ subset or not.
-This variable satisfies the following inequalities:
+Assume without loss of generality that each scoring attribute value is in the range of $[0, 1]$ (as discussed in~\cite{cai2025finding}), this variable satisfies the following inequalities:

 where $\lambda\in [0, 1]$ is a cut-off value such that the pair $(w,\lambda)$ can be regarded as a separating hyperplane.
 Then, the problem is formalized into a MILP to find a weight vector whose top-$k$ subset satisfying the fairness constraint, using the indicator variables to enforce it.
 The resulting MILP is solved using a state-of-the-art MILP solver~\cite{gurobi}.